Banion History, Family Crest & Coats of Arms

 Migration of the Banion family to Ireland

 Some of the Banion family moved to Ireland, but this topic is not covered in this excerpt.

-Another 55 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Banion family to the New World and Oceana
+Migration of the Banion family

 The Welsh migration to North America in the late 19th and early 20th centuries contributed greatly to its rapid development.
 These migrants were in search of land, work, and freedom.
 Those Welsh families that survived the long ocean journey were critical to the development of new industries and factories, and to the quick settlement of land.
 They also added to an ever-growing rich cultural heritage.
 A search of the immigration and passenger lists has shown a number of people bearing the name Banion: Robert Bunyon who settled in Georgia in 1733 with his wife and two daughters; James Bunyon settled in New England in 1764; Anne Bunyon settled in New England in 1754..

-Contemporary Notables of the name Banion (post 1700)
+Contemporary Notables of the name Banion (post 1700) +

 - Tess Banion, American Democrat politician, Delegate to Democratic National Convention from Kansas, 2008